wp-plugins/ip-blacklist-cloud/readme.txt

 Tags: comments, spam, IP, blacklist, cloud, IP cloud, block, spamming, secure Requires at least: 3.3
 Tested up to: 3.5
-Stable tag: 1.4
+Stable tag: 1.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Blacklist IP Addresses from visiting your WordPress website.
+Blacklist IP Addresses from visiting your WordPress website and Usernames from spamming!!

 == Description ==

 IP Blacklist Cloud plugin allows you to blacklist IP addresses from visiting your WordPress website.
 Also, it submits your website link to the blocked IP database on [http://ip-finder.me](http://ip-finder.me/) which gives the other users to view how many sites have blocked the specific IP and see their comments.
+New feature has been added to plugin which allows you to block usernames from spamming (comments) on your website.

+Premium Service (Cloud Account) is available at: http://ip-finder.me/cloudaccount/ for those who runs more than one or two WordPress based websites.
+This allows to them to maintain database on IP Blacklist Cloud server and import or export between their websites using same account.

 == Installation ==